section-engineering-education/engineering-education/articles/introduction-to-neural-networks/index.md

   - url: /engineering-education/introduction-to-neural-networks/hero.jpg
     alt: deep learning image example
 ---
 In this article, we will be talking about neural networks.
-A functional technique of deep learning whose motivation is driven by how the brain works.
+A functional unit of deep learning whose motivation is driven by how the brain works but does not imitate neurons.
 <!--more-->
 ### Introduction
-This article aims to make you understand what neural networks are.
-It will also give you an in depth interpretation of how neural networks operates.
+This article will improve your understanding of neural networks.
+It will also give you an in-depth interpretation of how neural networks operates.
 This article will explain distinct kids of neural networks and their applications.
-By the end of this article, you will have attained an extensive understanding of what neural network are.
+By the end of this article, you will have attained an extensive understanding of what neural networks are.

 ### Neural Networks Overview

 Neural Network is an operational element of deep learning.
 Deep learning uses neural networks, which mimics human behavior to solve problems.
 The neural network takes in data.
 Neurons recognize the patterns and predict the output.

 A neural network is a technology that uses network functions to understand and convert input data into the [desired output](https://deepai.org/machine-learning-glossary-and-terms/neural-network).
-The neural network's inspiration is by how the human brain works.

-The essential building block of a neural network is a perception.
-Perception accomplishes simple signal processing.
+The essential building block of a neural network is a perceptron.
+Perceptron accomplishes simple signal processing (we will learn more about perceptron later in this article).
 Neural networks are pertained to solve data problems in Speech recognition, image recognition, and pattern recognition, to name a few.

 ### How Neural Networks work